MENUMENU

 It completely cancels out any non-healthy contributions that the bacon may make to this dish.
 And the ravioli, well that is just neutral.
 It’s the food equivalent of Switzerland.
 That’s my story and I’m sticking to it.

-In the meantime, this is another super easy dish that is a wonderful combo of three things that you might not occur to you to put in the same pan, but that actually work PERFECTLY together.
+And so here is another super easy dish that is a wonderful combo of three things that you might not occur to you to put in the same pan, but that actually work PERFECTLY together.

 Put the ravioli water on to boil, and while that is happening, sauté the bacon in a deep frying pan until it is done the way you like it, and then scoop it out and set it aside with someone reliable guarding it against pilfering.